DWTechs/efficient-node/content/express/middlewares.md

 # Middleware

-Express is a routing and middleware web framework that has minimal functionality of its own: An Express application is essentially a series of middleware function calls.

 Middleware functions are functions that have access to the request object (req), the response object (res), and the next middleware function in the application’s request-response cycle.
 The next middleware function is commonly denoted by a variable named next.